 As other mammal groups were strongly affected by the KT event, it comes as no surprise that these critters were sadly mostly incapable of surviving the end of times.
 This no doubt helped paved the way for placentals and marsupials in South America, which quickly took over the vacant niches; in fact, direct comparisons between mesungulatoids and herbivorous south american marsupials and ungulates have been made (Rougier 2018).

-In spite of this, however, at least two lineages survived: Reigitheriidae and Necrolestidae.
-These two lineages occupied radically different niches and are only represented by a few species, suggesting that they did not play a prominent role in South America’s Cenozoic ecosystems.
-Still, at least the latter survived as recently as 17 million years ago; a true ghost lineage, with a gap of at least 49 million years between Cretaceous necrolestids and Cenozoic ones.
+In spite of this, however, at least three lineages survived: Reigitheriidae, Brandoniidae and Necrolestidae.
+These two lineages occupied radically different niches and are only represented by a few species, suggesting that they did not play a prominent role in South America’s and Antarctica’s (!)
+Cenozoic ecosystems.
+Still, at least necrolestids survived as recently as 17 million years ago; a true ghost lineage, with a gap of at least 49 million years between Cretaceous necrolestids and Cenozoic ones.

 Who knows, maybe there are more Cenozoic meridiolestidans awaiting to be discovered.

 Among reigitheriids, we have Peligrotherium tropicalis, from the Palaeocene of Patagonia; its name alludes to Punta Peligro, where its holotype was discovered.
 It is known from a single dentary and associated molar and premolar teeth, more similar to those of Reigitherium bunodontum than those of mesungulatids.
 This suggests that, while reigitheriids were specialised herbivores, they clearly weren’t as much as their mesungulatid cousins, being just omnivorous enough to pass through the mass extinction event.